What is the definition of a ‘Worker’?

 - Can expect to be provided with work as long as the arrangement lasts

-If you are not sure if you are a worker or an employee, read our note on being an employee.
+If you are not sure if you are a worker or an employee, read our article on employment status.
 Other signs that you might be a worker and not an employee include:

 - Occasionally working for a business

 - You aren’t always offered work, and when it is offered, you can refuse it

 - You still have to agree to the organisation’s terms and conditions to get the work

 - You will have a manager or supervisor

 People on zero hours contracts or who work on a ‘casual’, ‘freelance’ or ‘as required’ basis are likely to be workers.

 If you are a worker (but not an employee) you do have some employment rights, including:

 - The National Minimum/Living Wage